Top Natural Wonders In Iceland To Photograph

 Here’s a round up of the top 15 natural wonders of Iceland that will have you reaching for your camera…

 1. Thingvellir National Park

 Thingvellir was the first national park in Iceland and was declared a UNESCO heritage site in 2004 for its geological uniqueness and historical significance.
 It is home to some of the most photogenic spots in Iceland which are easily accessible from Reykjavik – perfect if you’re taking a short break in Iceland.
 Highlights include the craggy tectonic rifts where the Eurasian and North American continental plates divide, Silfra gorge and Þingvallavatn lake: Iceland’s largest lake.

 Where is it?
-The birthplace of modern Icelandic history is not far from Reykavik on the Golden Circle route.
+The birthplace of modern Icelandic history is 40km away from Reykjavik on the Golden Circle route.